ChristopherWLopez/MyNotes/src/auth.md

 usually we can check if a person is who they say they are by way of 2 factor auth.
 This way we can check two valid references of proof and really get to know things only what said person would know.

+## Data Encoding (precurser to hashing(base64 library))

+Encoding.

+When we think about a "STRING" (word), we think about this as letters / characters.
+Under the hood we think about them as numbers, because the computer thinks about them as numbers.

+"HELLO" = 72 69 76 76 79

+we use asccii to translate the word hello to these numbers.

+when we work in the web world we often put information in the URL

 ## Hash

 What is a hash ?